 Figure 4: View of a single undulator section for LCLS-II.
 For LCLS-II-HE the magnet blocks must be exchanged for new blocks with a longer undulator period.
 Much of the reamining structure will be directly resued.

-LCLS-II-HE will also add nine new SXR undulator segments, and move the position of the self-seeding (SS) chicane, Ref.
+LCLS-II-HE will also add nine new SXR undulator segments and move the position of the self-seeding (SS) chicane, Ref.
 [6], correspondingly.
 A layout of the existing (LCLS-II) undulator hall is shown in Figure 5, and the corresponding figure for HE is shown in Figure 6.
 Note that LCLS-II specified two RFBPM’s upstream of the first undulator segment, and two RFBPM’s as well as one quadrupole after the last segment.
 This should remain true, such that HE must move the two upstream BPM’s further upstream.
 These BPM’s help determine the orbit going into the undulator system.